 Celebrating a holiday is also listed as a disfellowshipping offense in the Shepherd book.
-Like many other disfellowshipping offenses made up and invented by the GB, this one is also ambiguous.
+Like many other disfellowshipping offenses made up and invented by the Governing Body, this one is also ambiguous.
 The first question is, what exactly does “celebrating” mean here?
 The Shepherd book uses the word “directly” and says that “not all holidays directly involve false religion” [italics mine].
-This suggests that the GB recognizes that some holidays can, in some way, be linked to false religion, but not “directly” so.
+This suggests that the Governing Body recognizes that some holidays can, in some way, be linked to false religion, but not “directly” so.
 But what exactly does “directly” mean here?
 The answers to both questions are not clear-cut.
 This means that the personal judgment of the elders of the congregation will play an important role in any judicial actions taken.
 And different elders will make different judgments.

 The freedom of judging one day as above another

 I will start this discussion by quoting two different passages from NWT13, and I ask whether these passages can be harmonized: